 Teenagers are going through specific changes that make dealing with the coronavirus extra challenging.
 They are increasingly independent, place extreme importance on their friendships and are beginning to challenge authority.
 They are also dependent on technology more than the generations before them.

-So here are things our YAB members want parents to know about how they’re navigating this unprecedented time and how you can help.
+So here are things that teens on our Youth Action Board want parents to know about how they’re navigating this unprecedented time and how you can help.

 Try not to snap at your teenager

 This is good advice at any time, but it’s particularly important right now.
 The impact of COVID-19 is hard on everyone.
 Teens might be dealing with pressures you don’t know about or are hard for them to talk about.
 Try to summon extra patience and compassion if you can.

 Give teens space